Design Tokens in a Design System

 Design System

-A good definition of Design Tokens:
+Here's a simple definition of Design Tokens:

 Design Token Tiers